-All participants must register for one Sociology course:
+Academics: All participants will register for one Chinese culture course:

-Elective Course: All participants choose from one of the following courses taught by Beihang University faculity.
+Elective Course: All participants choose one of the following courses taught by Beihang University faculty.

-CHEN 375 → Chinese Literature in Translation: 20th Century Literary transistions.
+CHEN 367 Chinese Literature in Translation: 20th Century Literary Transitions

 This course will focus on literature from 1919 to 1949.
 This period has been regarded as a golden age in terms of creativity and social responsibility.
 Writers explored the creative use of the vernacular language and vocabulary, with many new words borrowed from the west, thought (democracy, science, freedom, politics), and style.
 The literature also reflects the deep concern about social problems and upheavals that China was undergoing during that transition period.
 Students will read English translations of the literature in this period, supplemented by history to get a better understanding of modern China.
 English majors may wish to request a credit adjustment for the approved substitution for ENGL 150.

-There will be a minimum of five students per elective course- paritciaptns should indicate their first and second choises on the pre-enrollement form.
+There will be a minimum of five students per elective course- participants should indicate their first and second choices on the pre-enrollment form.

 Field Trips and Optional Activities